vulkomilev/oumi/README.md

 ### Configurations

-These configurations demonstrate how to set up and run full training for different model architectures using LeMa.
+These configurations demonstrate how to set up and run full training for different model architectures using OUMI.

 | Model | Type | Configuration | Cluster | Status |
 |-------|------|---------------|---------|--------|